Skip to main content

 helm upgrade my-sunk-deployment chart/path -f values.yaml

 Replace my-sunk-deployment with the name of your Slurm deployment and chart/path with the path to your Slurm chart.
-In the following example, we run this command from the root of the SUNK repository:
+From the root of the SUNK repository, the command looks like this:

 helm upgrade slurm chart/slurm -f values.yaml